simonesilvestroni/ssil-website/_posts/2022-04-08-implementing-webp-images-in-jekyll.md

   - responsive images
   - static site
 description: "How I added WebP images to my Jekyll-based static site, obtaining new levels of optimization and performance."
-excerpt: 'How I added WebP images to my Jekyll-based static site, obtaining new levels of optimization and performance.'
+excerpt: 'Adding WebP images to my Jekyll-based static site, brings it to new levels of optimization and performance.'
 ---
 ## What is WebP